mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

         </details>
     - Restart the VM instances through the GCP console

+1. From a `console` node initialize a Tmux session to execute the Ansible playbook from it;

-1. Initialize the cluster using the `db-migration/pg-replica-rebuild` Ansible playbook, by executing:
+1. Execute the `db-migration/pg-replica-rebuild` Ansible playbook from your Tmux session to Initialize the cluster:

     ```
     cd <workspace>/db-migration/pg-replica-rebuild